jakubbilko/woocommerce-ecard-gateway/README.md

 # woocommerce-ecard-gateway
-A eCard (www.ecard.pl) payment gateway for Woocommerce
+An eCard (www.ecard.pl) payment gateway for Woocommerce